DigitalHistory-Lund/elam_stm_prep/README.md

 It has been constructed with a very corpus in mind, an excerpt from the [_Monastica_](https://monastca.ht.lu.se) database.
-However, the interface could be readapted for other copora with little effort.
+However, the interface could be readapted for other corpora with little effort.

 This repository was written with the intention of making Structural Topic Modelling more accessible to the researchers of the